ShowShark Client Features

 - Address picker when adding a discovered server with multiple IPv4/IPv6 addresses

-- IPv6 link-local address support with zone identifiers
+- IPv6 link-local address support

-- Server form: display name, hostname/IP, port (default 18080), password
+- Server form: display name, hostname/IP, port (default 18080), password with reveal/hide toggle

 - iOS: swipe-to-delete and swipe-to-edit on saved servers